anikitenko/revel-csrf/README.md

 * `csrf.token.length`
 An integer value that defines the number of characters that should be found within CSRF tokens.
 Token length should be in [32..512] and default value is 32 characters.

+* `csrf.forbidden`
+A string value which indicates redirect URL.
+Default is "" which mean that on error you'll be redirected to default 403 page

 ## Operating instructions

 Simply call the CSRFFilter() filter in `app/init.go`.